OpenHumans/open-humans/README.md

   - Create a user (example user 'jdoe'): `createuser -P jdoe`
   - Enter the password at prompt (example password: 'pa55wd')
   - run PostgreSQL command line: `psql`
-    - Give this user needed privileges:
+    - Give this user privileges on this database, e.g.:<br>
       `GRANT ALL PRIVILEGES ON DATABASE mydb TO jdoe;`
+    - Also allow this user to create new databases (needed for running tests), e.g.:<br>
+      `ALTER USER jdoe CREATEDB;`
     - Quit: `\q`
   - Exit postgres user login: `exit`